Matatika/matatika-docs/_includes/request-md-components/datasets/record-a-like-of-a-dataset.md

 /api/datasets/{dataset-id}/like
 {:.path .path-PUT}

-Record a like of a dataset by the authenticated profile, increments the like count of the dataset `{dataset-id}` by 1.
+Records a like of the dataset `{dataset-id}` from the authenticated profile and increments its like count `likeCount` by 1.

 ### Prerequisites